Dragonmasterx87/Interactive-3D-Plotting-in-Seurat-3.0.0/README.md

 Please Star and fork if this is useful for your analysis!
 Have a Great day!!

+# News:

+Stay in the loop for an upgraded version allowing for inter-operability with Seurat's UMAP function

 # Contact
 Fahd Qadir, Graduate Student.
 Molecular Cell and Dev.
 Biology Graduate Program, Dept. of Cell Biology, University of Miami, Miller School of Medicine.